WualterS00/Umapyoi-AutoReroll/README.md

 1. **Run as Administrator**: Right-click `UmapyoiAutoReroll.exe` → "Run as administrator"
 2. **Language Selection**: Choose your preferred language
 3. **Discord Setup**:
-   - Create a Discord webhook in your server
+   - Simply log into your Discord account when prompted
-   - Paste the webhook URL in bot settings
+   - The bot will automatically connect to your Discord
-   - Test the connection
+   - No additional configuration needed
 4. **Target Configuration**:
    - Select your desired SSR cards
    - Configure character settings (name, gender, country, birthday)